How to Reduce your Pension Plan Charges

 3. If moving your existing fund across to your new plan, ensure that there are no early surrender penalties in doing so (they don’t normally exist if your plan is 5 years old or more).
 Also, that no adviser charges exist that will result in less than 100% of your monies being invested.

-4. On regular Executive pension contributions, insist on 100% investment allocation, so that no renewal commissions exist.
+4. On regular Executive pension contributions, insist on 100% net investment allocation, so that no renewal commissions exist and never pay more than 1% FMC unless choosing a very very specialist or external fund.

 5. On regular PRSA (Private Retirement Saving Accounts) contributions, consider paying a once off direct fee to an independent adviser with a view to achieving 100% investment allocation on all contributions you make.

-6. If you wish to receive regular updates and advice from your chosen adviser, insist that the total FMC inclusive of trail commission does not exceed 1.25% regardless of the fund managers you choose.
+6. If you wish to receive regular updates and advice from your chosen adviser, insist that the total FMC inclusive of any trail commission does not exceed 1.00% regardless of the fund managers you choose.

 Pension Plan Charges – Pension Bonds & Post Retirement Plans